8 months ago

-Number four on our list of pet friendly rentals is Georgetown Park Apartments.
-This apartment community has a fairly standard apartment pet policy—allows dogs and cats, a $250 non-refundable fee, $25 pet rent, two pet limits, as well as breed restrictions for dogs.
+This apartments for rent community has a fairly standard apartment pet policy.
+They allow both dogs and cats, they have a $250 non-refundable fee, a $25 monthly pet rent, a two pet limit, as well as breed restrictions for dogs.
 That said, monthly pet rent is $40 if you have dogs.

 Silver Lake Hills Apartments

 Number five on our list does offer two- and three-bed units, but, as far as pet-friendly establishments go, Silver Lake Hills Apartments has one of the more strict pet policies.